marcosvgj/tweets/README.md

 =========

-To clone and run this application, you'll need [Git](https://git-scm.com) and [Docker](https://docs.docker.com/get-docker/) installed on your computer.
+To run this application, you'll need [Git](https://git-scm.com), [Docker](https://docs.docker.com/get-docker/) and [Python Virtual Environment](https://docs.python.org/3/tutorial/venv.html) installed on your computer.
 From your command line:

 ```bash
 # Clone this repository